mstfdkmn/irods-acl-management/README.md

 # irods-acl-admin

 ## Summary
 This is a complementary command line utility for rodsadmin users to manage permissions - ACLs - in iRODS easily.
-Those commands can be used next to `ils` and `ichmod` of `iCommands`.
+Those commands can be used in case `ils` and `ichmod` of `iCommands` don't meet what you need.

 ## How to use
 A set of scripts available in the `commands` directory can be used mainly for copying ACLs from one path (an absolute iRODS collection or data object path) to another and for comparing available ACLs on two collections.
 Those commands can also be used for facilating some other permission related operations.
 Each command will show a documentation that describes funcinalities, arguments and examples by `-h` or `--help` e.g. `iacl-copy --help`.